kniec/aws-neuropointillist-workshop/content/01-overview/_index.md

 - Getting Situated.
 This helps you start an AWS environment if you are running on AWS, or install the software you need if you are on your own laptop.

-- Longitudinal Modeling in R. This section provides some background on longitudinal modeling in R.

-- Introduction to Neuropointillist.
-This section takes you through the software and some examples.
+- Running Neuropointillist.
+This section takes you through the software and some examples of running Neuropointillist on AWS ParallelCluster.

-- Running on a Cluster.
-Start AWS ParallelCluster and run a job.
+- Correction for Multiple Comparisons.
+To quote [Andy's Brain Blog](https://www.andysbrainblog.com), of neuroimaging researchers: "other times, their imagination is aroused by lurid images in seedy neuroimaging journals depicting impossibly large brain activations - often, it should be added, achieved without using proper correction, correction which most researchers piously encourage in public but secretly admit dampens spontaneity and feels unnatural."
+We suggest here that with enough computational power you can achieve proper correction whilst savoring the sponteneity of autoscaling clusters.

+- fMRI and Longitudinal Modeling.
+This section provides some background on longitudinal modeling in R, and modeling fMRI data in R at all.

+- Appendix.
+This section has all the bits we streamlined over to bring you this workshop on AWS.
+If you realize after this that you could use a cluster like this for some other neuroimaging software, you might need to tailor its software and configuration a little bit.